Learning Deep Features in Instrumental Variable Regression: Experiments

 To test the performance of DFIV methods for a high dimensional treatment variable, we utilized the dSprites dataset \citep{dsprites17}.
 This is an image dataset described by five latent parameters ({\tt shape, scale, rotation, posX} and {\tt posY}).
 The images are $64 \times 64 = 4096$-dimensional.
 In this experiment, we fixed the {\tt shape} parameter to {\tt heart}, i.e. we only used heart-shaped images.
 An example is shown in Figure~\ref{fig:example-image}.

 From this dataset, we generated data for IV regression in which we use each figure as treatment variable $X$.
 Hence, the treatment variable is 4096-dimensional in this experiment.
 To make the task more challenging, we used {\tt posY} as the hidden confounder, which is not revealed to the model.
 We used the other three latent variables as the instrument variables $Z$.
-See Appendix~\ref{sec:data-generation-process-dsprite} for the detailed data generation process.
+The structural function $f_{\mathrm{struct}}$ and outcome $Y$ are defined as